llanlan1/personal-website-flask-with-database/README.txt

-A personal, responsive website with visitor count, using python flask with database, HTML, inline css and javascript.
+A personal, responsive website with visitor count, using python flask with database, HTML, inline CSS and Javascript.

 ###Deployment